Who Will Be The Netflix Of Fund Administration?

 We are in the early days of the data operations wave that’s pushing through the fund services world.
 But the problem with many of these big technological disruptions in industries is they often pick up momentum in pockets while few are watching.
 They get going in unglamorous niches like book sales, movie rentals, selling used stuff.
 So, by the time incumbents like Blockbuster realize the industry is changing without them, they are buying laptops instead of servers.

 80% Faster, 80% Savings: A Case Study in Automating Fund Accounting with Conductor

-Find out how a global fund administrator achieved an 80% cost savings and reduced fund reporting time from two weeks to 24 hours by downloading our latest white paper.
+Download our white paper to find out how a global fund administrator achieved an 80% cost savings and reduced fund reporting time from two weeks to 24 hours.

 What could a next-gen reporting process, powered by machine learning, do for your fund services?